ethereum/remix-ide/docs/file_explorer.md

 If you want to store files on your computer's filesystem, use **[Remixd](remixd.html)** or use the **[desktop version of Remix IDE](https://github.com/ethereum/remix-desktop/releases/)**.
 Remixd enables you to have access to a selected folder on your hard drive.
 Remix Desktop is a version of Remix IDE in an Electron app.

+Also see this article about [securing your files in Remix](https://medium.com/remix-ide/securing-you-file-in-remix-how-to-clone-and-push-f1350111aa13?source=friends_link&sk=a3dbd0d3b0b44a29a28e8c10f8821fde)

 File Explorer Tour
 -------------------